emsesp/EMS-ESP32/README.md

 In `boiler.ino` you can make calls to automatically send these read commands.
 See the function *regularUpdates()*

-#### Support for RC35 type Thermostats
+#### Supporting RC35 model Thermostats

-An RC35 thermostat has 4 heating circuits.
-To read the values use the Monitor type IDs (e.g. 0x3E, 0x48, etc).
+The code is designed for a Moduline300 (RC20) thermostat.
+To adjust for a RC35 first change `EMS_ID_THERMOSTAT` in `ems.h`.
+A RC35 thermostat has 4 heating circuits and to read the values use different Monitor type IDs (e.g. 0x3E, 0x48, etc).
 The mode (0=night, 1=day, 2=holiday) is the first byte of the telegram and the temperature is the value of the 2nd byte divided by 2.

 Then to set temperature values use the Working Mode with type IDs (0x3D, 0x47,0x51 and 0x5B) respectively.
 Set the offset (byte 4 of the header) to determine which temperature you're changing; 1 for night, 2 for day and 3 for holiday.
 The data value is the desired temperature multiplied by 2 as a single byte.

-Consult the wiki documentation for the data format.
+Consult the wiki documentation for the actual data format.

 ### Customizing the code